bullhorn/rest-api-docs/source/includes/_entity.md

 }
 ```

-### Version that is effectiveOn a Given Date
+### Version effective on specific date
-This effectiveOn param defaults to today but can be passed as a query param to return a different Version.
+This effectiveOn value defaults to today but you can use the effectiveOn query parameter to return a different version.
 ``` shell
 curl -X GET \
      https://rest.bullhornstaffing.com/rest-services/e999/entity/Location/1234?fields=address&effectiveOn=2027-12-31
 ```

-### All Versions - ToMany
+### All versions
-A user can also request all the Versions that exist on the Effective Dated Entity
+You can request all versions that exist on the effective-dated entity.
 ``` shell
 curl -X GET \
      https://rest.bullhornstaffing.com/rest-services/e999/entity/Location/1234/versions?fields=address